idcsalvame/F1-Data-Analytics/README.md

 ## 🧠 Key Learnings

 * Setting up a reproducible container-based workflow
-* Working with motorsport telemetry and timing data
+* Working with motorsport telemetry and metadata
-* Designing a structured relational database for real-world data
+* Designing a structured relational database for real-world analytics
 * Building polished visual insights using Power BI

 ---